 The answer is yes.
 Even though there’s no way to completely prevent breast cancer, there are things you can do to support your breast health and overall physical health at any age.
-Here are nine tips to get you started.
+Here are nine breast cancer prevention tips to get you started.

 Breast cancer is caused by a combination of factors, including your age and gender – you’re more likely to get breast cancer if you’re a woman over the age of 50 years old.
 Other risk factors include your family history of breast cancer, race, overall health and lifestyle choices.